-See the synopsis of the history curriculum on page 67.
+See the synopsis of the history curriculum on pages 54-56.

 Institute Core Curriculum: Note that EN 101 and 102 must be passed with a grade of C or better.
-The fourth class math requirement may be filled by other math course sequences with the approval of the head of the history department.
+The required core curriculum mathematics sequence may be filled with one of the following course sequences: MA 105/106, MA 123/124 or MA 125/126.
 All VMI students are required to take two writing-intensive courses, at least one of which must be within their major department.
 Listings of courses to be offered in each coming semester indicate writing-intensive courses with the suffix W following the course number.

 Department of History Core Curriculum: History majors and minors must earn a grade of C or better in the following courses: HI 103, 104, 205 or 205W, 206.
 History majors must take at least thirty-three hours of history, including the twelve required hours of HI 103, 104, 205 or 205W, and 206, 460W.
+Please note that the Department of History will not accept Western Civilization courses as a substitute for World History.
+They can be transferred in only as a history elective.
+Nor does the History Department allow transfer credit for internet-based or distance-learning courses.